NuevoFoundation/workshops/content/english/sql_workshop/activity5/_index.md

 * Hint 5: What symbol do you need at the end of a SQL command?
 {{%/notice%}}

 {{%notice info%}}
 * BONUS: Try to use multiple inputs inside `IN()` or `NOT IN()` when searching for the ladder
 * This command is very powerful in searching multiple types of objects
 {{%/notice%}}

+{{%notice tip%}}
+Remember: You can query the database multiple times using everything you have learnt till now to find out the color of the tallest ladder.
+{{%/notice%}}

 <!-- SQL Type In Activity -->

 {{< rawhtml >}}